Potential Breakup Song

 "Potential Breakup Song" is a song co-written and performed by pop rock duo Aly & AJ and is the first single from their third studio album, Insomniatic.
 It was released on June 26, 2007, going on to top many video countdowns, and becoming Aly & AJ's most successful single to date.
 In November 2020, the song saw a resurgence in popularity due to its widespread use on the app TikTok, receiving over 26 million viewers for the month.

 The song was certified platinum by the RIAA for sales over 1,000,000 copies.
-Time magazine ranked "Potential Breakup Song" the ninth best song of 2007.
+Time magazine ranked "Potential Breakup Song" the ninth-best song of 2007.
 The song received generally positive reviews from other music critics as well, many praising its lyrical content and its maturity, as well as the "adventurous" synth-based production.

 In December 2020, the duo released a re-recording of the song with explicit lyrics.

 Background and composition

 There are two versions of this song played on the radio.
-One is the official album version, which is played on mainstream radio, while a version with all of the violence and sexual innuendo removed is played on Radio Disney.
+One is the official album version, which is played on mainstream radio, while a version with all the violence and sexual innuendo removed is played on Radio Disney.
 In the Radio Disney chorus, when Aly and AJ sing, "gettin' me", the edited version adds a to between gettin and me.
 Also, in the spoken word middle-eight, when Aly sings, "without me, you're gonna die," die is replaced with cry.

 A departure from the duo's earlier guitar-based sound, "Potential Breakup Song" is primarily a pop song.
 It makes heavy use of vocal processing effects during the verses; and its lyrical content is, as the title states, about a break-up, mentioning that "our album needs just one".
+According to Musicnotes.com, the song is composed in the key of F♯ minor, has a tempo "moderately fast," a vocal range of F♯3–D5, and the time signature is time signature common time.